This post contains affiliate links.

 • It pairs beautifully with fruit.
 Cilantro balances sweetness from banana or pineapple and adds a light, refreshing finish without overpowering the smoothie.

 • It brings variety to your greens.
-Using cilantro is an easy way to rotate greens, keeping smoothies interesting while still delivering nutrients and fiber.
+Using cilantro is an easy way to rotate leafy green vegetables, keeping smoothies interesting while still delivering nutrients and fiber.

 More Cilantro Recipes to Try